Rotating Dense Quark Matter and Anomaly Inflow: Rotating Frame

 It can be seen from (\ref{rotation metric}) that coordinates transverse to the vortex ring $(r,z)$, are not affected by rotation.
 The anomalous term for two-flavor QCD at finite isospin chemical potential for neutral pion under rotation is

 where the above term accounts for the angular momentum density and isospin number densities on the domain wall with nonzero $\boldsymbol{\nabla}\pi_0$

 Now we discuss the radial current flow due to non-uniform rotation.
-There is also a peripheral anomalous Hall energy current discussed in \cite{Huang:2017pqe, Zubkov:2018gmc}, resulting from inhomogeneous chemical potential.
-We discuss the relation between nonuniform rotation and radial energy flow in the gravitoelectromagnetic formalism.
-The spacetime metric has the gravitoelectromagnetic form
+There is a peripheral anomalous Hall energy current discussed in \cite{Huang:2017pqe, Zubkov:2018gmc}, resulting from inhomogeneous chemical potential which is also present here.
+Our main focus is to discuss the relation between nonuniform rotation and radial energy flow using gravitoelectromagnetic formalism.
+The space-time metric has the gravitoelectromagnetic form